New Connections Grants

 For any questions or concerns, please email epic@utoronto.ca with “New Connections” in the subject line.

-Please download and complete the PDF application form with information about yourself, your co-lead applicant and your research project.
-The form also needs to be signed by both applicants and the institutional or departmental chair for the lead applicant.
+Please download and complete the PDF application form with information about both lead investigators and the proposed project.
+The form also needs to be signed by both lead investigators as well as their institutional or departmental heads.

-Plain language summary (maximum 250 words): Provide a summary in non-specialist language of the proposal, highlighting project objectives, outcomes and impact.
+Plain language summary (maximum 250 words): Provide a summary of the proposal in non-specialist language, highlighting the project objectives as well as anticipated outcomes and impact.
 The plain language summary may be posted on EPIC’s website and should be understandable by a general lay audience.

-Project proposal (maximum 1500 words, not including references): Please provide a description of the research project, including background, rationale, aims, methodologies, timelines, expected outcomes and the number and level of team members, including trainees, that will be engaged.
-The inclusion of two figures is permitted, but figure legends will count towards total word count of the proposal.
+Project proposal (maximum 1500 words, references not included in the word limit): Please provide a description of the research project, including background, rationale, aims, methodologies, milestones, timelines, expected outcomes and the number and type of team members, including trainees, that will be engaged.
+The inclusion of up to two figures is permitted, but figure legends will count towards total word count of the proposal.
 Please also include an impact statement on the significance and relevance of this work to the field.

-EDI Statement (maximum 250 words): Please share your reflections on the importance of equity, diversity and inclusion (EDI) and how it applies to your research and/or work environment.
+EDI statement (maximum 250 words): Please share your reflections on the importance of equity, diversity and inclusion (EDI) and how it applies to your research and/or work environment.
 If relevant, please comment on how EDI considerations have been or will be factored into the project’s design and execution.
-Please also describe how you advance EDI in your positions as principal investigators, specifically any steps you’ve taken/plan to take to address inequities in research.
+Please also describe how you advance EDI in your positions as principal investigators, specifically any steps you’ve taken/plan to take to address inequities in research environments.

-Please provide a ‘CIHR Academic’-formatted Canadian Common CV for each lead investigator.
+Please provide a CV (Canadian Common CV style preferred) for each of the joint lead investigators.

 Demographic Survey